Publish Novellas 18 August 2021

 “He is the smallest in his class.
 He looks more like my four-year-old cousin!”
 Chloe continues.

-“He gets these bad pains in his ‘abdomen’ from time to time.
+“He gets these bad pains in his, abdomen, sometimes.
 He cries and keeps us up all night.
 He has a fever and vomits so much.
 It is like he isn’t eating… you know!”
 Chloe says with a worried look on her face.

 Another teacher drives by in her car and waves at Evelyn and Chloe, who both force a smile and wave back.